IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/carousel.md

 ### Custom navigation buttons

-To achieve this we will use the `previous-button` and `next-button` slots:
+To achieve this, use the `previous-button` and `next-button` slots:

 ```html
 <igc-carousel>